eclipse/xtext/xtend-website/documentation/203_xtend_expressions.md

 |

-The indentation before `node «n.name»` will be skipped as it is relative to the opening mark of the template string and thereby not considered to be relevant for the output but only for the readability of the template itself.
+The indentation before `node Â«n.nameÂ»` will be skipped as it is relative to the opening mark of the template string and thereby not considered to be relevant for the output but only for the readability of the template itself.

 |:---|:---|
 |